FUJIKAWA HACHIZÔ II

 Comments:

 Fujikawa Hachizô II was a popular tachiyaku and katakiyaku actor, who made all his career in Kamigata during the second half of the 18th century.
 He followed in the footsteps of his adoptive father Fujikawa Hachizô I, excelling like him in sumô wrestlers or otokodate roles.
-His last rank in the actors hyôbanki was very close to jô-jô-kichi.
+His last rank in the actors hyôbanki was close to jô-jô-kichi.

 Fujikawa Hachizô II in an illustration from the book "Santo Yakusha Omokage Zukushi", which was published in Ôsaka by Yamatoya Kaemon in 1784